joshuaisaact/brat-quiz/README.md

 **brat or not**, a trivia game loosely based on charli xcx's "brat summer" aesthetic. think you know what's brat and what's not? it’s a pretty simple game — just make some quick decisions on random pop culture, lifestyle, and trends. some of it fits the brat vibe, some of it doesn’t. you get the idea.

-refactored using typescript into react.
+refactored using typeScript and react with a new state management system via useReducer.

 ##### features